 Jeremy, thanks for taking the time for this interview.
-As the director of the popular film Video Games: The Movie, and as the owner/president of Mediajuice Studios, Successful Student believes that your insight into self-made successful entrepreneurship, filmmaking, and video games will be very valuable to our readers.
-(See our article the 27 Best Video Game Colleges 2015 for further information about the best video game colleges and programs).
+As the director of the popular film Video Games: The Movie, and as the owner/president of Mediajuice Studios, Successful Student believes that your insight into self-made successful entrepreneurship, filmmaking, and the game industry will be very valuable to our readers.

 1. Let's talk a bit about your biographical background with respect to your love of arts and video games in particular.
 Did you always love video games as a kid?
 Was there anything that developed in you in your formative years that was brought about by video games that you credit for your love as an adult?